 The behavior of each specific logged-in User on your WordPress website can be tracked via ExactMetrics’ User ID function and will be visible in Google Analytics in the User Explorer, and also a custom dimension if setup.

 Please note that the User ID is the WordPress User ID as seen below, not the username, email or real name of the individual.
-This is because Google Analytics doesn’t allow any personally identifiable information (PII) to be added to Google Analytics as per their ToS.
+This is because Google Analytics doesn’t allow any personally identifiable information (PII) to be added to Google Analytics as per their Terms of Service.

 Prerequisites: To get started, you’ll need:

-- ExactMetrics Pro Tier installed on your WordPress site
+- ExactMetrics Plus license key or higher activated on your WordPress site

 - Google Analytics connected.